openstatusHQ/openstatus/packages/react/README.md

 ## Status Widget

-Create an account on [openstatus.dev](https://openstatus.dev) and integrate a simple wiget into your React Application.
+Create an account on [openstatus.dev](https://openstatus.dev), start monitoring your endpoints and include your own StatusWidget into your React Application.

 ![Image of StatusWidget on openstatus.dev](https://openstatus.dev/assets/changelog/status-widget.png)